 Lowest Price Guaranteed From USD 5,499

-In our report, the global eGaming market has been segmented across four key regions, namely North America, Europe, Asia-Pacific and the rest of the world.
-Currently, based on geography, Asia Pacific holds the largest share of the overall eGaming market; this can be attributed to the fact that, at present, cybersecurity is a major concern in North America, which has amplified further, given the ongoing pandemic and growing penetration of smart and connected devices in households and workplaces.
+In our report, the global cybersecurity market has been segmented into four key regions, namely North America, Europe, Asia-Pacific and the rest of the world.
+Currently, based on geography, North America holds the largest share of the overall cybersecurity market.
+This can be attributed to the fact that, at present, cybersecurity is a major concern in North America, which has amplified further, given the ongoing pandemic and growing penetration of smart and connected devices in households and workplaces.
 Ransomware, business email compromise attacks and phishing attacks are major cyber threats that enterprises based in the aforementioned region are currently facing.

-The “eGaming Market: Global Opportunity and Trend Analysis, 2020-2030” report features an extensive study of the current landscape of industry players of the eGaming sector.
+The ‘Cybersecurity Market: Global Opportunity and Trend Analysis, 2020-2030’ report features an extensive study of the current landscape of industry players engaged in the cybersecurity market.
 Amongst other elements, the report features:

 Distribution by Geography

-The research covers profiles of key players (mentioned below) that offer eGaming products and services:
+The research also covers profiles of key players (mentioned below) that offer cybersecurity solutions: